mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 Last year I was presented with a rather interesting issue which gave me an opportunity to use some latent mathematics knowledge.
 This post covers the simplest form of the problem where some of the complexity is removed via constraints.
 The problem revolves around efficiently processing a data model definiton and can be summarised as follows:

 *Given an entity-relationship(ER) model with only many-to-many relationships and multiple isolated workers, with each worker having the following properties:*
-*- they can only process a single entity and its relationships concurrently*
+*- it can only process a single entity and the associated relationships concurrently*
-*- two workers processing the same relationship at the same time will fail*
+*- it will fail if it processes a relationship at the same time as another worker*
 *- each entity and its set of relationships take the same time to process.*

 *How many workers do we start and what entities does each worker process?*